Selling Gifted Real Estate Can Have Capital Gains Tax Consequences

-The greater the valuation, the less profit will be subject to capital gains tax if you should decide to sell the property.
+The greater the estate tax valuation, the less profit will be subject to capital gains tax if you should decide to sell the real estate.

 Your cost basis would be the same as the donor's cost basis if you received the property as a gift during the donor's lifetime.
-There's no stepped-up basis.
-If he purchased the property for $65,000, that's your cost basis as well, even if the property is now worth $200,000.
+There's no step-up in basis.
+If they purchased the home for $100,000, that's your cost basis as well, even if the property is now worth $350,000.

-Review your "adjusted cost basis" in the property as well, because your basis can be reduced even more by any depreciation the donor claimed or could have claimed as tax deductions over the years.
+Review your "adjusted cost basis" in the property as well in this case, because your basis can be reduced even more by any depreciation the donor might have claimed or could have claimed as tax deductions over the years.

 It's even worse if you earn more than these thresholds.
-The long-term capital gains tax rate increases to 20 percent for single taxpayers with incomes of $434,550 or more, married taxpayers with incomes of $488,850 if they file joint returns, or $461,700 for head of household filers.
+The long-term capital gains tax rate increases to 20% for single taxpayers with incomes of $441,450 or more as of 2020, for married taxpayers with incomes of $496,600 if they file joint returns, or $469,050 for head of household filers.

-That's 10 percent for single taxpayers with incomes up to $9,700 in 2019.
-These taxpayers would pay zero percent in long-term capital gains tax.
+That's 10% for single taxpayers with incomes up to $9,875 in 2020.
+These taxpayers would pay 0% in long-term capital gains tax.

-It's obviously in your best interests to hang on to the property beyond the 12-month benchmark so you're eligible for that zero, 15, or 20 percent long-term gains rate.
+It's obviously in your best interests to hang on to the property beyond the 12-month mark so you're eligible for that zero, 15% or 20% long-term gains rate.

 When Gifting Can Be a Good Thing

-The loss of the stepped-up basis makes gifting a less favorable way of transferring assets, but gifting can still be an excellent strategy for shifting capital gains to family members who have lower tax rates before the sale of a property.
+The loss of the stepped-up basis makes gifting a less favorable way of transferring assets during your lifetime, but gifting can still be an excellent strategy for shifting capital gains to family members who have lower tax rates before the sale of a property.

-That family member could earn up to $39,375 annually without paying capital gains tax if she were single and held onto the property for more than a year.
+That family member could earn up to $40,000 annually without paying any capital gains tax if they were single and held onto the property for more than a year.
 Gifting the property would be a way of choosing a more favorable tax rate on appreciated investments prior to a potential sale.

 What to Do?